Shanmugapriya2020/Shanmugapriya2020/README.md

 - 👋 Hi, I’m @Shanmugapriya2020
-- 👀 I’m interested to take up new oppurtunities in the field of Data Science
+- 👀 I’m a passionate Data Scientist and enjoys working with the data churning and modelling.
-- 🌱 I have done post graduate progam in Data Scinence and Businees Analytics
+- 🌱 I have done post graduate progam in Data Scinence and Business Analytics
 - 📫 Reach me at shanpriya33@gmail.com

 <!---